mindspore-ai/docs/docs/mindspore/programming_guide/source_en/save_model.md

 ## Export MindIR Model

 If you want to perform inference across platforms or hardware (Ascend AI processor, MindSpore on-device, GPU, etc.), you can generate the corresponding MindIR format model file through the network definition and CheckPoint.
 MindIR format file can be applied to MindSpore Lite.
-Currently, it supports inference network based on static graph without controlling flow semantics.
+Currently, it supports inference network based on static graph mode.

 If you want to perform inference on the device, then you need to generate corresponding MindIR models based on the network and CheckPoint.
-Currently we support the export of MindIR models for inference based on the graph mode, which do not contain control flow.
+Currently we support the export of MindIR models for inference based on the graph mode.
 Taking the export of MindIR model as an example to illustrate the implementation of model export, the code is as follows:

 ```python